 For a free legal consultation, call (404) 888-8888

-Other Roles of the Personal Representative in Georgia Wrongful Death Cases
+Other Roles of the Personal Representative of Wrongful Death Victims

-In addition to filing wrongful death cases, personal representatives have the significant obligation of settling the estate in its entirety.
+In addition to filing wrongful death claims, personal representatives have the significant obligation of settling the estate in its entirety.
 Some of these responsibilities may include:

 - Collecting and securing all personal documentation